We continue to address the ongoing threat of the Coronavirus (COVID-19) outbreak, in line with Government advice.

 We are committed to protecting people we support during this time and have developed continuity plans to ensure the support we provide isn’t compromised, even during lockdown circumstances.

 To ensure that we are able to react quickly to any changes in Government guidance or local circumstances, our executive and senior leadership teams are meeting a minimum of three times a week.
 All Brandon staff are being provided with a comprehensive briefing at least once a week.
 This brief summarises the latest advice from Government and other official sources, and clearly sets out the actions that staff should take as a result.

 We are continually monitoring and adapting our plans in line with guidance from the Government and Public Health England.

 Visiting arrangements under the current national restrictions

-We are committed to enabling the people we support to stay in touch with family and friends by whatever means are permitted and enabling visits where it is safe and permitted to do so.
-We are required to follow the Government's advice on this matter, which is summarised below:
+We are committed to enabling the people we support to stay in touch with family and friends and enabling visits where it is safe and permitted to do so.
+We are required to follow the current Government's advice on this matter, which is summarised below:

 Registered care homes

 For those people in registered care homes, visits can take place providing certain strict criteria are met.
 The guidance is set out on the Government website In summary it is: